youshanniao/WWGAN/README.md

 # WWGAN (Worm Wasserstein GANs)

-This is the official pytprch implementation of WWGAN model presented in [https://ieeexplore.ieee.org/document/9760052](https://ieeexplore.ieee.org/document/9760052)
+This is the official Pytprch implementation of WWGAN model presented in [https://ieeexplore.ieee.org/document/9760052](https://ieeexplore.ieee.org/document/9760052)

+Worm Wasserstein Generative Adversarial Network(WWGAN), is a Generative Adversarial Network (GAN) for time-series data augmentation.
+WWGAN builds upen two [WGAN-GP](https://github.com/caogang/wgan-gp) by construct the WGAN-GP into a recurrent structure like RNN to improve its data augmentation ability on time-series data.

 ## Publication